- 1 1. Announce Live Streams on Twitter

 Twitter has a poll feature, meaning, you can tweet a poll instead of text or image.
-Your poll can go on up to 7 days.
+Your poll can go on for up to 7 days.
 Have you ever used this feature before?
 I bet most of you haven’t thought about using this.

-Twitter has a search feature which can be used to find out tweets, conversations, and content on a specific topic.
+Twitter has a search feature that can be used to find out tweets, conversations, and content on a specific topic.
 Moreover, you can dig into others’ conversations on Twitter through this tool because you can type in a certain keyword and you’ll come across relevant tweets.

 The point is that when you’d try these tools out, not only would you be utilizing the available Twitter tools at your disposal, but you’d also be putting out content (through tweets).